cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry-legacy.html.md

   @version="2.0">]
 ~~~

-The 'service_instances' method returns the actual service instances currently provisioned on that account;
+The 'service_instances' method returns the actual service instances currently
+provisioned on that account:

 ~~~ruby
 pp client.service_instances